liflab/beepbeep-3-book/markdown/advanced/README.md

     the,quick,brown,fox,jumps,over,...

-A `StreamReader` processor connected to this file will output events in the form of character strings; however, to this processor, the commas that are present in the file have no special meaning.
+A `StreamReader` processor connected to this file will output events in the form of character strings; however, the commas that are present in the file have no special meaning for this processor.
 Therefore, the output of the `StreamReader` is likely to be made of pieces of text like this:

     the,qui
     ck,brown,fo